Key takeaways:

 Domain worth, also known as domain value, is the estimated monetary value of a domain name as a standalone asset.

+Now don’t confuse domain worth with website value.
 Unlike a full website valuation, which considers content, traffic, revenue, and other factors, domain worth focuses solely on the domain itself.
 A domain’s value is usually based on factors like keyword strength, domain length, brandability, and market demand.

 Why is it important to check your domain’s value?